 Given everyone’s hectic schedules, you may think you are too busy to squeeze in meaningful, day-to-day exchanges with your children.
-Actually — you are not.
-In between the fast-paced lives you and your children lead, you can stay connected with quick activities and rituals that, when embraced with your full attention, love and enthusiasm, can mean the world to your children and you.
+Actually—you are not.
+In between the fast-paced lives you and your children lead, you can stay connected with quick activities and bonding rituals that, when embraced with your full attention, love and enthusiasm, can mean the world to your children and you.

 To kids, little things mean a lot.
 When they’re older, they will remember even short, impromptu gestures as well as longer, affirming interactions.
 Five minutes talking, singing a family song, or shooting baskets can be enough to solidify a tight parent-child bond.

 Try these short—yet meaningful—five-minute connections:

 After dinner turn on some music (perhaps your favorite song from when you were younger) and dance with your children for a few minutes.
 They’ll remember your enthusiasm, and perhaps the silliness, years later.

 2. Getting to Know You

 Do you know your child’s favorite color?
 Favorite song?
 Most beloved cartoon character?
 Favorite book?
 When you know her preferences you know her better.
 Each day, take a moment to ask your child something about herself.
 Then, share something about yourself.
 It’s a simple prompt that can invite fascinating conversations to bring parent and child closer together.
 Before you know it, you’ve created a bonding ritual—and a tradition.